uber/artist/README.md

 Everything is behind the façade of commonly named classes, basically "[YOUR_PREFIX]ViewName".
 This allows you to push as much functionality as you want behind them whilst not changing the front facing entry point.
 Things we can push behind them include new functionality, other base classes, framework bug fixes, etc.

+#### Sane, simple maintainability

+The stencil and trait system ensures that base views are defined in one place and that extra functionality is divided up into single-focus traits.

+#### Reactive Semantics

+Artist-generated views can have [RxBinding](https://github.com/JakeWharton/RxBinding) APIs as first class citizens in their public APIs.
+In a increasingly reactive world, this gracefully bridges common UI listener interactions to RxJava streams.
+This can optionally be brought in via the `artist-traits-rx` module.

 #### Intelligence

 Artist-generated views have deep internal knowledge of their internal state and interactions.
 This gives you flexibility to do a number of interesting, contextual actions under the hood.